MekhG/Nielsen-Market-Research-Automation-Strategic-Analysis/README.md

 Within each block, columns follow this order: Mth 25, Mth 26, L3M 25, L3M 26, L6M 25, L6M 26, YTD 25, YTD 26, MAT 25, MAT 26.

 **Note:** East Zone, West Bengal, West Zone, Gujarat and Maharashtra are not present in the Lozenge source file.
-These rows are left blank in the Strepsils/Zestol sheet — this is a known source data limitation, not a code error.
+These rows are left blank in the Zestol sheet.
+This is a known source data limitation, not a code error.

 ---